Dulcogen Side Effects

 9. Saunders DR, Haggitt RC, Kimmey MB, Silverstein FE "Morphological consequences of bisacodyl on normal human rectal mucosa: effect of a prostaglandin E1 analog on mucosal injury."
 Gastrointest Endosc 36 (1990): 101-4

-Not all side effects for Dulcogen may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Dulcogen may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Dulcogen (bisacodyl)